DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: Experimental Results

 \subsection{Datasets and Models}

-The following experiments have been performed on two well-known benchmark image datasets in the context of image classification: : CIFAR10 \cite{krizhevsky2014cifar} and MNIST \cite{lecun1998gradient}.
-We also used four distinct neural network architectures, three of them being also experimented in DeepSigns \cite{rouhani2019deepsigns} and LeNet in RIGA \cite{wang2019riga}.
-Table \ref{tab:model_bench} summarizes their topologies depending on the target dataset and the corresponding achieved accuracy.
-The implementations of DeepSigns and DICTION along with their configurations are publicly available at: \url{https://github.com/Bellafqira/DICTION}.
+The following experiments have been conducted on two well-known public benchmark image datasets in the context of image classification: CIFAR-10 \cite{krizhevsky2014cifar} and MNIST \cite{lecun1998gradient}.
+In addition, we have utilized four distinct neural network architectures as target models: three have been experimented with DeepSigns \cite{rouhani2019deepsigns} - MLP, CNN and ResNet-18, and one with RIGA \cite{wang2019riga} - LeNet.
+Table \ref{tab:model_bench} summarizes their topologies depending on the target dataset, the number of epochs, and the corresponding achieved accuracies.
+The implementations of DeepSigns \cite{rouhani2019deepsigns}, ResEncrypt \cite{li2022encryption}, and DICTION, along with their configurations, are publicly available at \url{https://github.com/Bellafqira/DICTION}.